 Neil graduated from Connecticut College in May 2013 earning a BA in Biological Sciences.
 He then attended the University of Vermont where he graduated with his Doctor of Physical Therapy degree in May 2017.

 Neil then pursued post-doctoral work at the University of Utah, where he completed the Orthopaedic Physical Therapy Residency program.
 This included 1 year of specialty training in evidence-based musculoskeletal care, manual therapy and advanced treatment of the spine.
 During this time, Neil also had the opportunity to teach in the University of Utah Physical Therapy program.

 “My PT, Neil, was friendly, professional, calm and I quickly became confident that he really knows his business.” -L.L.

-Neil has a particular interest in working with athletes and weekend warriors alike, and is passionate about keeping these individuals on their respective playing fields.
-He operates out of the Cioffredi Sports Performance Center in Lebanon.
-Neil has a special interest in working with golfers and became a Level 2 Titleist Performance Institute (TPI) certified medical professional in 2020.
+Neil enjoys working with athletes and weekend warriors alike, and is passionate about keeping these individuals on their respective playing fields.
+He has a special interest in working with golfers and became a Level 2 Titleist Performance Institute (TPI) certified medical professional in 2020.
 He is also trained and certified in Trigger Point Dry Needling.
 In 2021, his work, “Clinical Guidance to Optimize Work Participation After Injury or Illness: The Role of Physical Therapists” was published in the Journal of Orthopaedic and Sports Therapy.

 After attending KUA as a teen, Neil returned to the Upper Valley where he lives with his partner and their rescue dog.
 Outside of the clinic, he enjoys backcountry skiing, mountain biking, ice hockey, golf, and cheering on Boston sports teams.